hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 ### Contextualizing Alerts

 `Inline` and `compact` Alerts can have more meaning if they are [placed](#placement) or contextualized within the element that is responsible for the Alert.
-This can help when it's necessary to have more than one Alert on the page and is relevant for pages that aggregate content like dashbaords.
+This can help when it’s necessary to have more than one Alert on the page and is relevant for pages that aggregate content like dashboards.

 ![Example of multiple Alerts contextualized to different parts of the UI](/assets/components/alert/combining-contextualized-alerts.png)

 ### Alerts within a Reveal

-**As a last resort**, when multiple `inline` Alerts are necessary, display the most important Alert the user within the page, and obfuscate additional Alerts within a [Reveal](/components/reveal).
+**As a last resort**, when multiple `inline` Alerts are necessary, display the most important Alert to the user within the page while obfuscating additional Alerts within a [Reveal](/components/reveal).

 !!!
 Warning